ghi-electronics/Docs/brainpad/expandability.md

 # Expandability

 Additional functionality can be added to the BrainPad through its expansion headers.
-This can be done though a plug-and-play click modules or by direct wiring.
+This can be done through a plug-and-play click modules or by direct wiring.

 ## Plug-and-play Click Modules
 This is an easy option as these modules simply plug in.
 There are hundreds of available options https://shop.mikroe.com/click